Email Security

 Cybersecurity Analytics Benefits

 Cybersecurity data analytics is an advanced approach to cybersecurity that goes beyond conventional security management.
-Today, cyberthreats are becoming increasingly sophisticated and persistent, and organizations are struggling to defend themselves against a broad array of attacks.
+Cyberthreats are becoming increasingly sophisticated and persistent, and organizations are struggling to defend themselves against a broad array of attacks.
 In an effort to improve on systems such as SIEM, cybersecurity analytics offers a range of benefits that include:

-• Detection – Since threats are constantly changing and being refined by cyberattackers, cybersecurity analytics benefits existing cybersecurity teams to identify and detect evolving threats beyond those already known.
+• Detection: Since threats are constantly changing and being refined by cyberattackers, cybersecurity analytics benefits existing cybersecurity teams to identify and detect evolving threats beyond those already known.
 This ensures proactive incident detection that identifies vulnerabilities before they can be exploited.

-• Alert Hierarchies – Network security analytics prioritize alerts, allowing security teams to respond to the most pressing or threatening attacks.
+• Alert hierarchies: Network security analytics prioritize alerts, allowing security teams to respond to the most pressing or threatening attacks.
 This reduces wasted time dealing with false positives or unnecessary alerts for the security team.

-• Threat Intelligence – The automated threat intelligence provided by cybersecurity analytics means that cybersecurity teams spend less time manually gathering data.
+• Threat intelligence: The automated threat intelligence provided by cybersecurity analytics means that cybersecurity teams spend less time manually gathering data.
 This allows more time for professionals to focus on other aspects of security.

-• Response Times – Faster response times mean less damage to any organization's network and its data.
+• Response times: Faster response times mean less damage to any organization's network and its data.
 Cybersecurity data analytics improves response times compared to more conventional cybersecurity approaches.

-• Forensic Investigation – Improving incident investigation after an attack or attempted attack through forensics requires the kind of data gathered by network security analytics.
+• Forensic investigation: Improving incident investigation after an attack or attempted attack through forensics requires the kind of data gathered by network security analytics.
 This allows the security team to make better-informed decisions on vulnerabilities and when identifying human error or intention.

-• Regulatory Compliance – More comprehensive data gathering and aggregation make regulatory compliance more straightforward and efficient.
+• Regulatory compliance: More comprehensive data gathering and aggregation make regulatory compliance more straightforward and efficient.
 Cybersecurity analytics automates many aspects of regulatory compliance and allows transparent proof of compliance procedures for auditors.

 Types of Cybersecurity Data Analytics Tools